 Expressive Arts Therapy (EXAT) Volunteers provide group or one-on-one, virtual or in-home support for adults, children and families under the supervision of our Expressive Arts Therapist.
 Modalities the include creative arts and writing, music, movement, guided imagery, relaxation, meditation and mindfulness.
 Experienced graduates of an EXAT program are required.
 Core Hospice Training (35+ hours) and a commitment of 2 hours per week for a minimum of one year is required.

 Creating Caring Communities (CCC) Neighborhood Helpers are part of an innovative community development approach in which residents of the St. James Town community support their fellow residents through a collaborative and community-based process.
 CCC Neighborhood Helpers reach out to neighbours and those who may be isolated, who are coping with chronic and progressive life-limiting illnesses.
 A 15+ hour training program is provided, and ongoing support and mentorship is provided by the CCC Community Development Coordinator.
 The hours/length of time commitment is established with the Coordinator.

-Young Carers Program Volunteers assist staff with facilitation of social and recreational programs (currently being offered on Zoom) throughout Toronto for young carers between the ages of 5 and 18.
+Young Carers Program Volunteers assist staff with facilitation of social, educational and recreational programs – both in person and virtual – throughout Toronto for young carers between the ages of 5 and 18.
 Volunteers engage youth in group activities and help promote a fun and safe atmosphere.
 A strong interest in working with children in a team environment, Young Carers Volunteer Training (one day) and a commitment of 2-4 hours per week for a minimum of six months is required.

-Young Carers Homework Helpers assist young carers with weekly one-hour virtual sessions of homework help on Tuesdays between 3pm and 7pm.
+Young Carers Homework Helpers assist young carers with weekly one-hour virtual sessions of homework help during the school year on Tuesdays between 3pm and 7pm.
 Help is especially needed with French Immersion, Math, Sciences and Geography.